 Moreover, sustainability is something you just can’t avoid since many harbors are situated in towns where people are living.

 MW: Well, you’re in a unique position because CTA is the only certified climate-neutral container terminal in the world.
 What does it take to get there?
 That’s an interesting question.
 I haven’t had an opportunity to talk to someone from CTA.
 Is it a goal that was set by senior management, or is it a byproduct of just a lot of good luck decisions?
 How do you become the only climate-neutral terminal in the world?

-SF: I would say that it’s two aspects, one of which is actually quite simple.
-We are always striving to reduce costs, and therefore, sometimes new technology, energy-saving technology, and emission-reducing technology is simply the most economic and clever solution.
+SF: I would say it’s two aspects, one of which is actually quite simple.
+We are always striving to reduce costs, and therefore sometimes new technology, energy-saving technology, and emissions-reducing technology are simply the most economic and clever solutions.
 The other aspect is that it’s a political decision simply because the HHLA terminals are situated very close to the city, more so than in other harbors and ports.
 People walk around the beach or river near HHLA terminals.
 We are very visible, and you can hear us.
-Some people like it, others don’t.
+Some people like it, and others don’t.
 But it’s very important that we have this balanced coexistence where we keep our company running harmoniously with the city nearby.

 Women in Maritime